What happens when visual art, experimental architecture and academic philosophy join forces?

 Our spatial interventions cut through past and present in search of new meaning in the future.
 These interventions invite reflection and question practices, conventions and habits that people take for granted.
 Many of our works articulate emptiness, and create space for reflection by taking things away.
-In a world full of stuff and images, a "poetry of emptiness" is crucial.
+In a world full of stuff and images, a "poetry of absence" is crucial.

 RAAAF’s work has been published worldwide and exhibited at leading visual art- and architecture biennales such as those of São Paulo, Istanbul, Chicago and Venice.
 In 2016 Ronald & Erik Rietveld have been invited to become members of the Royal Netherlands Academy of Arts (KNAW).

 RAAAF has won several prestigious awards in both visual art and architecture, including the Prix de Rome 2006, the Architectural Review Award 2013 (London, UK), the European Prize of Architecture 2017 (Philippe Rotthier), the Global Award for Sustainable Architecture 2023, under the patronage of UNESCO, a VICI-award of the Netherlands Organisation for Scientific Research (NWO) and a ERC-Starting Grant.
 Ronald received a "Proven Talent Artist" grant from the Mondriaan Fund in 2016 and 2020.
 In 2013 RAAAF earned the title of New Radical and Dutch Architect of the Year.
-The various juries emphasize the ability of the studio to cross and stretch the disciplinary borders of visual art, architecture and philosophy.

 Portfolio RAAAF [pdf]